rosewachera-rw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Last lines of a file - Display the last 10 lines of a file
 5. I'd prefer the first ones actually - Display the first 10 lines of a file
 6. Line #2 - Display the third line of the file
+7. It is a good file that cuts iron without making noise - Create and display the content of a file